Stay at home

 Places of worship and religious ceremonies

-Places of worship remain open, but you must not attend with or socialise with anyone outside of your household or support bubble while you are there, unless a legal exemption applies.
+Communal worship is still allowed as long as social distancing is observed.
+You must not attend with or socialise with anyone outside of your household or support bubble while you are there, unless a legal exemption applies.

 - Essential voluntary and public services, such as blood donation or food banks